 Scope of Work

 The Scope of Work or Research Plan describes the research to be conducted and may include a timeline, milestones, and deliverables.
 Consult sponsor guidelines and any relevant funding opportunity announcements for guidance.
-The level of detail will vary depending upon the proposal/award type (grant or contract) and sponsor, and should be adjusted appropriately.
+The level of detail will vary depending upon the proposal/award type (grant or contract) and sponsor and should be adjusted appropriately.
 Generally, it is best to provide as much detail as required to meet the potential sponsor’s needs, but not so much as to restrict your ability to adjust the scope if necessary during the project.
+Provide enough details about the purpose and aims so your UW administrative and compliance reviewers have the information needed to carry out their review.

 The budget justification accompanies your budget and describes to the sponsor how each cost will support the award.
 Review budget justification guidance for preparing your proposal.